jmuddappa/decades_end/README.md

 ## Features
 - **Data Scraping and cleaning** : Scraped the titles from 35 "best movies of the decade" websites using a variety of techniques.
 Cleaned 1500+ data points using python and excel functions.
 - **Fuzzy de-duplication** : Found movie titles which are almost the same and made them identical.
 Eg: "Mad Max: Fury Road" and "Mad Max - Fury Road" should have the same title.
+Features entity resolution and shingling to fix this.
 - **API Usage** : Use a variety of APIs to gather meta-data about the collected movies.
 - **Future features** : WIP to analyze all features and then build recommender system

 ## Dependencies
 1. jupyter
 2. beatiful soup
+3. pandas-dedupe
 3. WIP - add all dependencies and sources to install them

 ## Setup